 Prior to the Second World War, Bawdwin was the largest producing lead mine and one of the largest producing silver mines in the world.
 After the Second World War the Myanmar state owned mining entity held the mining concession until 2009, when Win Myint Mo Industries Co.
 Ltd (WMM) acquired the rights to produce from the 38km2 Bawdwin Concession.
 Bawdwin has remained on care and maintenance since this time.
 In June 2018 Myanmar Metals Limited exercised an option to acquire a 51% participating interest in the project and the Bawdwin Joint Venture (BJV) was formed, with local partners WMM and East Asia Power (Mining) Company Limited (EAP) who each hold a 24.5% interest.

-- Click here to access the ASX release dated 13 February 2019 for detail on the resource assessment and disclosures
+- Click here to access the ASX release dated 6 May 2019 for detail on the Ore Reserves, Mineral Resources and related disclosures

 The Bawdwin deposit remains open along strike, at depth and parallel to strike.
-In 2018 the Bawdwin Joint Venture’s exploration program led to the discovery of two new mineralised systems, the Yegon Ridge Lode and the Meingtha Gap, and the identification of 8 high priority exploration targets exhibiting similar geophysical anomalies to the known Bawdwin lodes.
+In 2018 the Bawdwin Joint Venture’s exploration program led to the discovery of two new mineralised systems and the identification of 7 high priority exploration targets exhibiting similar geophysical anomalies to the known Bawdwin lodes.

 Our vision for Bawdwin is the development and operation of a large, globally significant, modern and safe mine.
 A phased project delivery will be employed to optimise mining productivity and expenditure.
 Development of the mine and processing facilities is enhanced by the substantial amount of existing infrastructure in place which where possible, will be utilised or re-purposed with modern mining and processing technologies.